libra/website/docs/move-getting-started.md

 For the curious reader, the [Move technical paper](papers/the-move-language) contains much more detail about the language.

-In the second part of this guide, we will lift up the hood and show you how to write your own Move programs in the [Move intermediate representation](#move-intermediate-representation).
+In the second part of this guide, we will "lift up the hood" and show you how to write your own Move programs in the [Move intermediate representation](#move-intermediate-representation).
 Custom Move programs are not supported in the initial testnet release, but these features are available for you to try out locally.

 ## Key Features of Move